 More generally, there are multiple participants in FL.
-In order to verify the capacity of Graph-Fraudster, we set different number of participants from 2 to 6 in the experiments.
-To avoid the emergence of a large number of isolated nodes, we just distribute node features randomly to each participant without segmentation of edges.
+In order to verify the capacity of Graph-Fraudster, the number of participants is set from 2 to 6 in the experiments.
+To avoid the emergence of numerous isolated nodes, we just distribute node features randomly to each participant without segmentation of edges.
 Since Pol.Blogs has no node features, the experiments will be conducted on the remaining four datasets.
-The results are shown in Figure~\ref{fig:multi}.
+The results are shown in Fig. \ref{fig:multi}.